Treat with UV During Boil Water Advisory

-Realizing that you don't have access to clean, safe water for making ice, brushing teeth, washing dishes, or food preparation is enough to make most of us panic.
+Realizing that you don't have access to clean, safe water for drinking, brushing teeth, washing dishes, or food preparation is enough to make most of us panic.
 If anything, it certainly heightens our awareness of how important water is in our everyday activities.

-Our public water supply is carefully monitored to ensure water regulations are being maintained.
-For our safety, when a water contamination issue arises, local governments or municipalities issue a “Boil Water Advisory” in which residents are told to boil water for three minutes and then allow it cool prior to using.
-Failure to properly treat the water may mean that bacteria, viruses or parasites in the contaminated water could cause diarrhea, nausea, cramps, headaches and even other more severe symptoms.
+Failure to properly treat the water may mean that bacteria, viruses or protozoa in the contaminated water could cause diarrhea, nausea, cramps, headaches and even other more severe symptoms.

 Why Are Boil Water Advisories Issued?